 Arizona Board of Regents Policy Manual - 1–119

-All individuals identified in the Applicability section of this policy are responsible for participating in and assist with creating and maintaining an environment at ASU that is free from all forms of prohibited discrimination, including harassment and retaliation.
-All individuals identified in the Applicability section of this policy shall cooperate with any investigation of allegations of violations of this policy.
+All individuals identified in the Applicability section of this policy are responsible for participating in and assisting with creating and maintaining an environment at ASU free from all forms of prohibited discrimination, including harassment and retaliation.
+All individuals identified in the Applicability section of this policy are required to cooperate with any investigation of allegations of violations of this policy.

 Providing false or misleading information or failure to cooperate may result in disciplinary action.

 Anyone who believes that he or she has been subjected to discrimination, harassment, or retaliation in violation of this policy, or who believes that this policy has been violated, should report the matter immediately to the Office of Equity and Inclusion.